 If you have a disability that prevents you from working, you may be able to receive benefits from the Social Security Administration.
 Generally speaking, there are two different benefit programs that disabled people can apply for:

-- Social Security Disability Insurance (SSDI) – This is the main program, designed for people who have already worked for a specific number of years, and are now unable to work because of a disability.
+- Social Security Disability Insurance (SSDI) – This is the main program, designed for people who have worked five out of the last ten years in a job that paid in Social Security taxes, and are now unable to work because of a disability.

 - Supplemental Security Income (SSI) – This program is designed for disabled or elderly people who have very low incomes and/or assets.

-The amount of benefits you are entitled to will depend on the type of disability you have, and the specific program you qualify for.
+The amount of benefits you are entitled to will depend on how much money you made when you worked and the specific program you qualify for.

 Benefits Received Through Social Security Disability Insurance (SSDI)